-Experiencing violence as a person who is undocumented presents unique obstacles that can have a cumulative impact on one’s trauma healing.
-A survivor who is also navigating their undocumented status faces unique considerations as they determine the best path to ensure their safety.
-The stigma, fear, and uncertainty that accompany being undocumented, or having loved one's who are undocumented, often serve as silencing factors that can put survivors at further risk of violence.
-These intersecting circumstances may keep a survivor from accessing the resources available to them, and may impact whether or not they reach out to health care providers, law enforcement, or other systems and organizations that are traditionally seen as a part of the healing and reporting process.
+Experiencing violence as a person who is undocumented or from a mixed status family can present unique obstacles that can have a cumulative impact on one’s healing process.
+A survivor who is also navigating their undocumented or mixed family status faces unique considerations as they determine the best path to ensure their safety.
+The stigma, fear, and uncertainty that accompany being undocumented, or having loved ones who are undocumented, often serve as silencing factors that can put survivors at further risk of harm.
+These intersecting circumstances may present additional barriers to accessing available resources, including health care, law enforcement, the University, and other systems and organizations traditionally seen as part of the response to experiences of interpersonal violence.

 What's different about interpersonal violence for people who are undocumented?